How to get your writing rejected by Ken Williams

-For everyone who’s faced rejection, and anyone who is about to, this post is for you.
+For everyone who’s had their writing rejected, and anyone who is about to, this post is for you.
 How to get your writing rejected is an absolute must read for all aspiring writers.

 Hey fellow writers (you poor gluttons for punishment), I’m Ken, the host of Reading with a chance of Tacos.
 You might also remember me from such books as How to Fail Fantastically or The Sound of Crickets – my life as a comedian.